Meriem-DAHMANI/install-scripts/README.md

 ### :pushpin: Installation Scripts

-This repository contains a collection of bash scripts designed to automate the installation of various tools and software.
-Each script includes all the necessary commands to quickly set up and configure different environments on a new machine.
+This repository contains a collection of bash scripts designed to automate the installation of various tools.
+For each tool, it includes a bash installation script along with another file containing quick usage commands.

 ### :pushpin: What is it for ?